Post-Training Neural Network Pruning using Graph Curvature: Introduction

 \section{Introduction}

 Neural networks (NN) have proven to be effective in a variety of areas, such as computer vision~\citep{dosovitskiy2020image}, natural language processing~\citep{achiam2023gpt}, and autonomous systems~\citep{hwang2024emma}.
-Despite their success, NNs are known to suffer from a number of vulnerabilities, including robustness issues~\citep{szegedy2013intriguing} and distribution shifts~\citep{recht2019imagenet}.
-These limitations make it difficult for trained NNs to generalize beyond training sets and impede the development of models in real system applications.
-To address these problems, much work has already been done, including adversarial training~\citep{madry2017towards} and out-of-distribution (OOD) detection~\citep{hendrycks2018, NEURIPS2022_d201587e}.
-However, these methods are usually either based on complex optimization or strong distributional assumptions.
-While these techniques may alleviate some of the above challenges, ultimately, their black-box nature limits our understanding of NNs' behavior and reliability.
+As the popularity of NNs grows, however, so does their size -- modern models used in all of the above-mentioned domains often have millions or even billions of parameters~\cite{sun2023simple}.
+In turn, such models not only contribute to rising energy costs, but they are also more difficult to analyze and repair due to their overwhelming complexity.
+Thus, there is a growing need for NN pruning approaches that are not only focused on reducing a model's size but also on identifying the main data flows in a pre-trained model.

-This paper provides a fresh view of NN analysis by making use of graph theory and network science, which would provide a well-understood tool for compositional analysis of the NN graph structure and corresponding data patterns.
+This paper provides a fresh view of NN pruning by making use of graph theory and network science, which would provide a well-understood tool for compositional analysis of the NN graph structure and corresponding data patterns.
 In particular, we view a NN as a weighted directed graph, where the neurons are the graph nodes, and the connections are the graph edges.
 The features that transfer from layer to layer carry the information flow in this graph.
-Analyzing such an information graph would allow us to identify the main data flow through the NN, which would enable follow-on symbolic analysis such as NN architecture search or model repair.
+Analyzing such an information graph would allow us to identify the main data flow through the NN, which can then be used to prune redundant NN parameters.
+In future work, such information graphs may be used for a variety of other applications, including NN architecture search or model repair.

+The standard approach to NN pruning is through an iterative prune-and-retrain procedure, where unnecessary parameters are pruned, whereas the remaining ones are retrained~\cite{han2015learning}.
+Classic pruning methods are based on weight magnitude~\citep{han2015learning}, weight sensitivity~\citep{lee2018snip,santacroce2023matters}, and loss change~\citep{ma2023llm,van2023llm}.
+These techniques' main aim is to prune a NN architecture to a smaller one with similar performance to that of the original.
+There also exists more recent work on pruning pre-trained large language models (LLMs), by exploiting the parameters' Hessian matrix properties~\cite{frantar2023sparsegpt} or pruning based on weights and activations~\cite{sun2023simple}.
+In contrast, our paper aims to achieve more effective pruning through analyzing the NN data flows using concepts from graph theory and differential geometry.